temporary77/24/README.md

 # 24
+school project
-project that i decided not to push until now
+decided not to push until now